Fatima Akilu

-Fatima Akilu is a Nigerian Muslim psychologist, author, educator, former government official, education advocate and public speaker in the areas of preventing and countering violent extremism (CVE) and counter-terrorism.
-She is currently the executive director of the Neem Foundation and the former director of Behavioural Analysis and Strategic Communication at the office of the National Security Advisor in Nigeria, where she helped develop the country's first Countering Violent Extremism Programme.
-Akilu is a part of the Global Strategy Network team with industry expert Richard Barrett and other individuals.
+Fatima Akilu is a Nigerian psychologist, author, former government official, education advocate and public speaker in the areas of preventing and countering violent extremism (CVE) and counter-terrorism.
+She is a government representative.
+In 2023, she became the executive director of the Neem Foundation and the former director of Behavioural Analysis and Strategic Communication at the office of the National Security Advisor in Nigeria, where she helped develop the country's first Countering Violent Extremism Programme.
+Akilu is a part of the Global Strategy Network team with industry expert Richard Barrett.

 Akilu writes educational children's books and is a partner of the Women's Alliance for Security Leadership (WASL).
 She was the host of former radio show Radio Psych, which focused on social and psychological issues.

 Early life and education

-Fatima Akilu was born to Ali Akilu (late Secretary of the defunct Northern Region) and Hajia Astajam and was educated at the Beechwood Sacred Heart School, Tunbridge Wells.
+Akilu was born to Ali Akilu (late Secretary of the defunct Northern Region) and Hajia Astajam and she was educated at the Beechwood Sacred Heart School, Tunbridge Wells.
 She holds a Ph.D. and MRes in Psychology from the University of Reading and a B.A. in English and Psychology from Mount St. Mary's University (Los Angeles).